HL7/fhir-saner/fsh/ig-data/input/pagecontent/actors.md

 ##### Measure Source Requirements

 1. The Measure Source **shall** implement either the Pull Option or the Push Option.
-2. A Measure Source that implements the API and Pull Options **shall** provide a CapabilityStatement when queried via [base]/metadata.
+2. A Measure Source that implements the Pull Option **shall** provide a CapabilityStatement when queried via [base]/metadata.

 ##### Measure Source Conformance

 See the following CapabilityStatement resources for conformance requirements:
-* [CapabilityStatement-MeasureSource-API-Pull](CapabilityStatement-MeasureSource-API-Pull.html) Defines the additional requirements for the Measure Source implementing the API Option and the Pull Option.
-* [CapabilityStatement-MeasureSource-API-Pull-Questionnaire](CapabilityStatement-MeasureSource-API-Pull-Questionnaire.html) Defines the additional requirements for the Measure Source implementing the API Option, the Pull Option, and the Questionnaire Option.
-* [CapabilityStatement-MeasureSource-API-Push](CapabilityStatement-MeasureSource-API-Push.html) Defines the additional requirements for the Measure Source implementing the API Option and the Push Option.
 * [CapabilityStatement-MeasureSource-Aggregate](CapabilityStatement-MeasureSource-Aggregate.html) Defines the additional requirements for the Measure Source implementing the Aggregate Option.
 * [CapabilityStatement-MeasureSource-CSV-Pull](CapabilityStatement-MeasureSource-CSV-Pull.html) Defines the additional requirements for the Measure Source implementing the CSV Option and the Pull Option.
 * [CapabilityStatement-MeasureSource-CSV-Push](CapabilityStatement-MeasureSource-CSV-Push.html) Defines the additional requirements for the Measure Source implementing the CSV Option and the Push Option.
+* [CapabilityStatement-MeasureSource-Pull](CapabilityStatement-MeasureSource-Pull.html) Defines the additional requirements for the Measure Source implementing the Pull Option.
+* [CapabilityStatement-MeasureSource-Pull-Questionnaire](CapabilityStatement-MeasureSource-Pull-Questionnaire.html) Defines the additional requirements for the Measure Source implementing the Pull Option and the Questionnaire Option.
+* [CapabilityStatement-MeasureSource-Push](CapabilityStatement-MeasureSource-Push.html) Defines the additional requirements for the Measure Source implementing the Push Option.
 #### Measure Consumer

 The Measure Consumer provides access to aggregated or fine-grained